Contact us: (415) 539-9769

 Prior to creating this nonprofit, Gabriel was personally sending several refugee children to school each year solely through his own donations and personal fundraising.
 This nonprofit was his way of formalizing and expanding fundraising abilities.
 "Helping Hands for South Sudan" grew out of his vision and passion and has gained support and involvement of many along the way.
 With your help, we hope to give back to the people of South Sudan the gift of education they so richly deserve.

 In addition to serving as Chairman of the Board of "Helping Hands for South Sudan", Gabriel serves as an Advisor for "Rebuild South Sudan", a non-profit organization working on education in his home community of Kolnyang and the greater Jonglei area (on the Nile).
 He speaks at events focusing on the plight of South Sudan, letting people know his firsthand point of view and how they can help.
-He is also overseeing the process of building a high school in Juba, South Sudan and will continue to work for healing among South Sudanese populations no matter where they are on the globe.
+His mission is to work for healing among South Sudanese populations no matter where they are on the globe.

 A Return to Africa